Get to know Murielle…

 Murielle Cyr lives in Quebec, Canada, with her family, which includes a frisky yellow Labrador and a Tortoiseshell cat with an attitude.
 Teaching grade school for many years inspired her to write for children, although she also wrote adult fiction at the same time.
 She writes in different genres including short stories and poetry for adult readers, as well as stories for middle-grade and young adults.
-Her recent publications include Culloo, a middle grade novella published in 2012; Turtle Wish, a picture book for young readers which came out in 2013; and Catori’s Worlds, a science fiction novel for young adults released in 2014.
-She is presently working on the second novel in the Catori’s Worlds series, as well as a historical novel about life in pre-WW2 Quebec.
-For more info, visit her website, blog, Pinterest, Twitter, Facebook, and Goodreads.
+Her publications include Culloo, a middle-grade novella (2012); Turtle Wish, a picture book for young readers (2013); and Catori’s Worlds, a science fiction novel for young adults (2014).
+She is working on a historical novel about life in pre-WW2 Quebec.
+For more info, visit her blog, Twitter, Facebook, and Goodreads.

 If you could have a remote control for anything, what would you choose?

 A remote that takes care of all the house cleaning.

 What one thing annoys you most at a restaurant?

 Tables placed so close to each other that you get elbowed by the other customers at the next table.

 What food do you not eat enough of?

 If you were any animal, what would you be?